-A few things are true of all best-selling titles: they’re memorable, they’re compelling; they’re evocative.
+A few things are true of all best-selling book titles: they’re memorable, they’re compelling; they’re evocative.
 They also include compelling wordplay and imagery.
-If you want to have a best-selling book too, your title should draw the reader in immediately and pique his curiosity., either by making a promise or presenting an intriguing or compelling image.
+Suppose you want to have a best-selling book too.
+In that case, your story title should draw the casual reader in immediately and pique his curiosity., either by making a promise or presenting an intriguing or compelling image.

 Your book title will be more persuasive if it contains something to appeal to your audience’s emotions.